buildkite/docker-buildkite-agent/README.md

 Docker images for the [Buildkite Agent](https://github.com/buildkite/agent).
 A variety of builds are provided, based on the version of Buildkite, the base operating system and whether docker and docker-compose is installed on the image.

+> If you don't need to run the agent on a purely Docker-based operating system (such as Kubernetes), and instead just want to [run your builds inside Docker containers](https://buildkite.com/docs/guides/docker-containerized-builds), then we recommend using one of the standard installers (such as `apt`).
+See the [containerized builds guide](https://buildkite.com/docs/guides/docker-containerized-builds) for more information.

-At present we provide a variety of images based on Ubuntu or Alpine Linux base images, then with either the stable, beta or edge version of the Buildkite Agent, with or without docker:
+The Buildkite Agent is available via an Alpine Linux based image, with either the stable, beta or experimental versions of the Buildkite Agent, with or without docker:

- * Stable agents: `latest`, `alpine`, `ubuntu`, `alpine-docker-1.11`, `ubuntu-docker-1.11`
+ * Stable agents: `latest`, `alpine`, `alpine-docker-1.11`
- * Beta agents: `beta`, `beta-alpine`, `beta-ubuntu`, `beta-alpine-docker-1.11`, `beta-ubuntu-docker-1.11`
+ * Beta agents: `beta`, `beta-alpine`, `beta-alpine-docker-1.11`
- * Experimental agents: `edge`, `edge-alpine`, `edge-ubuntu`, `edge-alpine-docker-1.11`, `edge-ubuntu-docker-1.11`
+ * Experimental agents: `edge`, `edge-alpine`, `edge-alpine-docker-1.11`

-If in doubt, go with `buildkite/agent:latest`, it's the smallest, the most stable and includes a docker client.
+If in doubt, go with `buildkite/agent`—it's the smallest, most stable, and includes the docker client.

 For older versions of Docker (such as `1.9`) see the [complete tag list on Docker Hub](https://hub.docker.com/r/buildkite/agent/tags).